-AQUIND Limited has made an application for a Development Consent Order (DCO) which would authorise the construction of a new marine and underground High Voltage Direct Current (HVDC) power transmission link between the South Coast of England and Normandy in France (to be known as AQUIND Interconnector).
+AQUIND Limited made an application for a Development Consent Order (DCO) which would authorise the construction of a new marine and underground High Voltage Direct Current (HVDC) power transmission link between the South Coast of England and Normandy in France (to be known as AQUIND Interconnector).
 This application was refused on 20 January 2022.

-As stated above, the council is an important consultee in the consent process, and will appear at the independent examination – each local planning authority is able to make its views known on the proposal at the independent examination, as are individual residents.
-The council is also a property owner and is making a response from that point of view.
+As stated above, the council has been an important consultee in the consent process, and appeared at the independent examination.
+Each local planning authority was able to make its views known on the proposal at the independent examination, as were individual residents.
+The council is also a property owner and made a response from that point of view.

 To follow are some links to background information about the projects and its status:

 - Interconnector announced as nationally significant infrastructure project